carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 ~~~
 {: .output}

 Let's see how the model performs in terms of its ability to predict future years.
-Run the process_life_expectancy_data() function again using the period 1950-1980 to train the model, and the period 2010-2016 to test the model's performance on unseen data.
+Run the 'process_life_expectancy_data()' function again using the period 1950-1980 to train the model, and the period 2010-2016 to test the model's performance on unseen data.

 ~~~
 m, c = process_life_expectancy_data("data/gapminder-life-expectancy.csv",